 Displays are exacting.
-The standard of theatrical staging of plays - Under Milk Wood in July 2021, The Lion, the Witch and the Wardrobe in 2022, Peter Pan in July 2023, the 2023 Christmas concerts are disarming.
-Cello, violin and piano performances too (most recently July 2023 to a packed-to-capacity hall).
+The standard of plays (see above) and concerts is disarming.
+Cello, violin and piano performances too (most recently July 2024 to a packed-to-capacity hall).

 Some strands remain unchanged.
-The Deputy (in 2009 the Assistant Head) and Head still teach in the Nursery and Year 6 respectively, the latter every day.
+The Deputy Head and Head Teacher still teach in the Nursery and Year 6 respectively, the latter every day.
 The Nursery continues to be the single most important part of the school, simply because this is where everything begins.
 Early Years and Key Stage 1 practice remains outstanding.
-Led by the Deputy, SEN provision across the school is strong.
+Led by the Deputy Head, SEN provision across the school is strong.
 We remain ultra-pedantic about everything from the colour of a child's hair tie to the content of a packed lunch.
 Learning is referred to as 'learning', not 'work' and children are referred to as children, pupils or in the case of Year 6, 'scholars', never 'kids'.
 Language per se remains an acutely important strand.
 The lexicon of the school, the cadence that is encouraged, and the vocabulary that is employed, even amongst younger pupils, sets us apart.
-There have been various additional challenges since 2009, some ubiquitous, others less so.
+Like many schools, there have been many additional challenges since the last inspection.
+Some ubiquitous, others less so.
 Capacity is frequently compromised.
 Funding too.
 The fact we are something of an anomaly and out of step with the accepted narrative can be difficult.
 Despite being 'popular' with prospective parents and carers, not being in a position to expand to two-forms of entry has been frustrating.
-The 2017 Grenfell Tower fire was debilitating (six of our families lost their homes in the fire; two former pupils and their family died; one pupil lost her entire immediate family; 40 families lived/live adjacent to Grenfell Tower).
-The 2016 permanent exclusion of a Year 4 pupil (the only permanent exclusion in 20 years) still resonates.
+In 2025, the public announcement that Grenfell Tower will be taken down has had a debilitating effect for some of our families.
+We have noticed an acute increase in families wishing to engage in therapy.